rostislav-matveev/FvwmPy/README.md

 - **`m.packets.pick(picker, which='first', keep=False, timeout=500)`**

-  Return all/first/last packet(s) from the queue for which `picker` evaluates to true, possibly removing them from the queue.
+  Return all/first/last packet(s) from the queue for which `picker` evaluates to true, possibly removing them from the queue, depending on the parameter `keep`.
+Even if no packets are found, return after `timeout` milliseconds.

   **Note:** the return value is always a `tuple`, even if returning one or zero packets.